Mushroom Mountain Blog

 How to Cultivate Shiitake Mushrooms

 How to Cultivate Shiitake Mushrooms by Jack Mason There are a few different ways of cultivating shiitake mushrooms.
 However, the most efficient method of cultivation is to grow the mushrooms from plug spawn (from logs).
-Before you get started with cultivating shiitake mushrooms, you need to consider what kind of hardwood trees you have in
+Purchase mushroom plug spawn here.
+Before you get started with cultivating shiitake mushrooms, you need to consider what kind of

 Learn to Grow Your Own Mushrooms!